 Many people have questions about CBD oil today as it gain popularity among the masses.
 Is CBD oil safe?
 Does CBD MCT oil have side effects?
 We will discuss that in more in this article.

-With CBD oil tinctures being one of the more popular hemp products on the market, many wonder about the shelf life of these products.
+With CBD oil being one of the more popular hemp products on the market, many wonder about the shelf life of these products.
 Some bottles of tincture come with an expiration date, but due to the fact that CBD is not currently regulated by the FDA, most do not include this information.
 So some may wonder, “Does CBD Expire?”, and more specifically, “Do CBD oil tinctures expire and how long do they last?”
-Well, if you have had a bottle of CBD tincture in your cabinet for months and you’re curious as to whether it is still good, we will address your query in the article below.
+Well, if you have had a bottle of CBD oil in your cabinet for months and you’re curious as to whether it is still good, we will address your query in the article below.

 Does CBD Oil Expire Or Go Bad?